Pimpri: Demographics

-Earlier Pimpri was in under the kingdom of Raja Bhoj & the land of Pimpri has been fulfilled by The great king Chhatrapati Shivaji Maharaj.

 Culture

 Gurunanak Jayanti, Chalio, Bahrana Sahib, Navratra, Diwali, Ganesh Chaturthi, Diwali, Shiv Jayanti, Ambedkar Jayanti and Eid-e-Milad are celebrated with lot of rigor and joy, Dussehra is also one of the important festival.
 All industries are closed during that time.

 Industries

 There are many industries based in Pimpri.
-These include Tata Motors, Mercedes Benz, Bajaj Auto, Bhooj Adda, Force Motors, Eaton, Times of India, etc.
+These include Tata Motors, Mercedes-Benz, Bajaj Auto, Force Motors, Eaton, Times of India, etc.

 Transport

 Pimpri is well connected by road, rail and air.
 The nearest airport is Pune Airport, with the Maharashtra government planning to set up a new airport near Chakan.
 Pune - Lonavla suburban local trains run through this area.
 The railway station for this area is Pimpri Railway Station.
 It has a State Transport Bus stand Pimpri-Chinchwad Bus Stand at Vallabhnagar.
 Pune Mahanagar Parivahan Mahamandal Limited (formed by merger of PCMT and PMT) operates the public transport system in this area.
 The Maharashtra government has proposed metro connectivity to Pimpri under the Pune Metro project.
 A Rainbow BRTS system is also under expansion in this area.